RRafiee/GenomeAnalysisToolkit/README.md

-# GenomeAnalysisToolkit
+# Genome Analysis Toolkit Key Points

-Genome Analysis Toolkit
+# How to revert a BAM file back to FastQ?

 Revert a BAM file back to FastQ.
 This comes in handy when you receive data that has been processed but not according to GATK Best Practices, and you want to reset and reprocess it properly.